Presented by Stockland and Jamie's Ministry of Food.

 Place the item onto the board, flat-side down.
 Make a claw by partly curling your fingers closely together, making sure you tuck your finger tips and thumb out of the way.

-Pick up the knife with your other hand, check the blade is facing down and place your claw on top of the ingredient, with your fingers facing the knife.
-Keep the tip of the knife on the board and slowly slice through the item, sliding the knife back towards you.
+Pick up the knife with your other hand, check the blade is facing down and place your claw on top of the ingredient, with your fingers facing the blade.
+Keep the tip of the knife on the board and slowly slice through your ingredient, sliding the knife back towards you.

 To make your next slice, move your fingers back along the item, keeping your fingers together and keeping a grip on the top.
 Remember, stop between slices to look at where your knife is and make sure your fingers are tucked out of the way.